Information for vets

 Refer a client to CAT-astrophes

 As one of the UK’s leading cat behaviourists, you can be assured of a professional and reliable service for your clients.
 Kim is a member of and affiliated with the most prestigious animal organisations in the UK, as a cat behaviourist.
-She is a full member of the Association of Pet Behaviour Counsellors (APBC) and is also accredited through both the Association for the Study of Animal Behaviour (ASAB) and the Animal Behaviour & Training Council (ABTC) as a Registered and Certified Clinical Animal Behaviourist.
+She is a full member of the Association of Pet Behaviour Counsellors (APBC) and is also accredited through the Association for the Study of Animal Behaviour (ASAB), the Animal Behaviour & Training Council (ABTC) and the Fellowship of Animal Behaviour Clinicians (FABC), as a Registered and Certified Clinical Animal Behaviourist.
 Further afield, Kim has gained a Certified Cat Behaviourist status with the International Association of Animal Behavior Consultants (IAABC).

 If you are a veterinary surgeon and wish to refer a feline behaviour case that is under your care, you can either complete a veterinary referral form by clicking here and returning it back to Kim, along with a copy of the cat’s clinical history.
 Alternatively, email the following information directly to firstname.lastname@example.org: